shacker/poynter2/README.md

 Moderator is told whether all votes are in or not

 Each space has one moderator.
 No special roles or permissiosn are needed - just associate space with user

+We don't auto-advance to next ticket because people want to look at who just voted AND the moderator has their reasons for picking the next active ticket.